 The fact is, CRM systems are good for what they were built for – managing customer information.
 But there are limits to what they can do.
 For instance, CRM never really became the ”single view of the customer.”
 It never replaced other applications on an agent’s desktop or streamlined processes.
 Instead, CRM became just another desktop application that your agent needs to contend with.

-In the interest of a fair argument, we would be remiss if we didn’t acknowledge that, in the majority of cases, organizations chose CRM to help with sales and marketing – they did not choose CRM to optimize the call centre.
-Rather, the call centre was forced to adopt the CRM system, inefficiencies and all.
+In the interest of a fair argument, we would be remiss if we didn’t acknowledge that, in the majority of cases, organizations chose CRM to help with sales and marketing – they did not choose CRM to optimize the call center.
+Rather, the call center was forced to adopt the CRM system, inefficiencies and all.

-Recognising this unsuitability for the call centre, CRM vendors started to add functionality to make it more appealing.
-In our view, the focus was on making the CRM application appealing to the holder of the purse strings in the call centre, versus making it more appealing to the agent or customer.
+Recognizing this unsuitability for the call center, CRM vendors started to add functionality to make it more appealing.
+In our view, the focus was on making the CRM application appealing to the holder of the purse strings in the call center, versus making it more appealing to the agent or customer.

 However, time after time, feature after feature, the CRM vendors kept missing the mark with each new product enhancement.
-Today when you look at the implementation of call centre functionality in CRM systems, it appears to be haphazard and an afterthought— as if CRM was never designed for call centre functionality in the first place.
+Today when you look at the implementation of call center functionality in CRM systems, it appears to be haphazard and an afterthought— as if CRM was never designed for call center functionality in the first place.

-What are the options available to organisations?
-Your call centre likely inherited the CRM system downstream from the rest of the organisation.
+What are the options available to organization’s?
+Your call center likely inherited the CRM system downstream from the rest of the organization.
 This means it can be difficult to force changes upstream.
-In addition, typical customization of a CRM application can be extremely cost prohibitive.
+In addition, the typical customization of a CRM application can be extremely cost-prohibitive.
 As a result, we see customers either (1) adopting a unified desktop, which incorporates the existing CRM system, or (2) utilizing new adaptive UIs for CRM.